-Refer to Secondary Care provider via RSS using the appropriate Prior Approval Referral Form
+Refer to Secondary Care provider using the appropriate Prior Approval Referral Form

-- Symptoms significantly interfere with daily activities and sleep and have not settled to a manageable level with either one local corticosteroid injection and/or nocturnal splinting for a minimum of 8 weeks;
+The symptoms significantly interfere with daily activities and sleep symptoms and have not settled to a manageable level with either one local corticosteroid injection and/or nocturnal splinting for a minimum of 8 weeks

-- A permanent (ever-present) reduction in sensation in the median nerve distribution OR muscle wasting or weakness of thenar abduction (moving the thumb away from the hand)
+- Muscle wasting or weakness of thenar abduction (moving the thumb away from the hand)